upper waypoint

 You can also check out KQED’s guide to fireworks shows across the Bay Area, as well as other Independence Day events and installations.

-On Saturday, July 4, the Golden Gate Bridge will be fully closed to cars “from shortly before” the 9:30 p.m. scheduled firework display start time until “shortly after” the end of the fireworks show, according to the city.
+On Saturday, July 4, the Golden Gate Bridge will be fully closed to cars “from shortly before” the 9:30 p.m. scheduled fireworks display start time until “shortly after” the end of the fireworks show, according to the city.

 “Closure duration may change based on operational needs,” the city’s website reads, and you should “expect delays before the bridge reopens.”
+According to Caltrans, however, the Golden Gate Bridge is “scheduled to be closed” between 9 p.m. and 10 p.m.

 San Francisco’s Fourth of July fireworks show is visible through the Golden Gate Bridge in San Francisco, California, on July 4, 2013.
 (Carlos Avila Gonzalez/San Francisco Chronicle via Getty Images)

-Because of this somewhat uncertain timing for the closures, Golden Gate Bridge authorities are encouraging motorists “to use alternate Bay Area crossings the evening of July 4,” namely the San Francisco-Oakland Bay Bridge (I-80) to the east.
+Golden Gate Bridge authorities are encouraging motorists “to use alternate Bay Area crossings the evening of July 4,” namely the San Francisco-Oakland Bay Bridge (I-80) to the east.

 According to the Golden Gate Bridge’s webpage, northbound travelers can take I-80 East across the East Bay, and then merge onto I-580 West toward Richmond/San Rafael and cross the Richmond-San Rafael Bridge (with tolls) to reconnect with U.S. Highway 101 in Marin County.